eclipsesource/jsonforms/packages/examples/README.md

 # Examples Package
 This is the examples package which demonstrates how to integrate JSONForms with your application.

-You can combine the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) with any renderers you want, for example the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers) or the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).
+You can combine the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) with any react-based renderer set you want, for example the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers) or the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).

 Check https://www.npmjs.com/search?q=%40jsonforms for all published JSONForms packages.